WHAT IS A HAIR TRANSPLANT

 Follicular Units And Why They Are Important

-These hairs, along with their accompanying support system (sebaceous glands, erector pilae muscle etc.) form what is now known as the “Follicular Unit”.
-These 1-5 hair “bundles” usually exit the scalp through just a single pore!
+These hairs, along with their accompanying support system (sebaceous glands, erector pilae muscle, etc.), collectively form what is now known as the “Follicular Unit.”
+Typically, these 1-5 hair bundles emerge from the scalp through a single pore.

-In addition to the full terminal hairs, the follicular unit contains 1-2 fine vellus hairs, sebaceous (oil) glands, a small muscle, tiny nerves and blood vessels, and a fine band of collagen that surrounds the unit (the perifolliculum).
-In areas of the scalp affected by genetic balding, the healthy terminal hairs are gradually replaced by hairs of smaller diameter and length called “miniaturized” hairs.
+Moreover, in addition to the full terminal hairs, the follicular unit comprises 1-2 fine vellus hairs, sebaceous (oil) glands, a small muscle, tiny nerves and blood vessels, and a fine band of collagen that surrounds the unit (known as the perifolliculum).

-Using nature’s own building blocks for hair transplantation with follicular unit hair transplantation provides reliably good, natural results.
+By using nature’s own building blocks through follicular unit hair transplantation, surgeons consistently achieve good and natural results.

 FUT and FUE hair transplants